 To earn departmental honors in French, students must demonstrate superior performance in departmental courses, and be enrolled in 1000-level French courses, preferably no later than the first term of their junior year.

 Selection of honors candidates takes place in the second term of students’ junior year.
-To qualify for departmental honors, students must complete and present a research paper.
+To qualify for departmental honors, students must complete and present a research paper or a creative project.

 Work on this project customarily takes place over three terms, as follows: